This page contains information to support using Google Classroom.

-Thank you all for your continued support as we move our remote learning to Google Classroom.
-All children in KS2 have now been sent out their Google Classroom username and password by their class teacher.
 We are aware that some families have had difficulties signing in.
 Please follow to steps below to ensure you sign out of Google Chrome if you are already signed in with a different Google account.

 Google Chrome – In order to use Google classrooms on a computer, you will need Google Chrome as your internet browser.
 To install, follow this link and click ‘download’.
 Follow the instructions in the installer.

 Please read the guides below to support you with using Google Classroom at home with your child.

 A copy of our Zoom/Teams/Google Classroom behaviour policy, Remote Learning Risk Assessment and our Home Learning plan is also attached.